Somerset Militia: Somerset Trained Bands

 The legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
 3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
 2).
 The county militia was now under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
 The entry into force of these Acts in 1558 is seen as the starting date for the organised county militia in England.
 In that year Somerset had an organised regiment of 1000 men in 10 companies.
 In 1569 the Somerset contingent joined the force assembled against the Rising of the North.
 Although the militia obligation was universal, this assembly confirmed that it was impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular training.
 During the Armada Crisis of 1588 Somerset furnished 4000 armed and trained foot in five regiments, together with 360 horse and 1000 untrained 'pioneers'.

-Scots cavalry crossing the Tyne at Newburn (19th Century engraving).